Thorup/JavaSocketServer/README.md

 # JavaSocketServer
-For test purposes
+A Java Socket Server for test purposes.

-This project is build with IntelliJ IDEA for program source look @ 'src' folder
+This project is build with IntelliJ IDEA for program source look @ 'src' folder.

 For associated client see:
 https://github.com/Thorup/JavaSocketClient